Literary-Insights/blog/src/content/blog/We Need to Talk About Inflation - Stephen D. King;.txt-1.md

 ---
-title: DEEP SUMMARY - We Need to Talk About Inflation - Stephen D. King;
+title: We Need to Talk About Inflation - Stephen D. King;
-slug: deep-summary-we-need-to-talk-about-inflation-stephen-d-king-
+slug: we-need-to-talk-about-inflation-stephen-d-king-
 tags:
   - book-summary
 excerpt: ""